Efficient state transition algorithm with guaranteed optimality: Related Work

 \subsection{Basics of STA}

-State transition algorithm (STA) is a constructivism based intelligent optimization method on the basis of state and state transition.
-Based on current state $\bm s_k$, the unified form of generation of the next state $\bm s_{k+1}$ in STA can be formulated as follows:
+The STA is an intelligent optimization method grounded in constructivist learning, based on states and state transitions.
+Given the current state $\bm s_k$, the unified form for generating the candidate state $\bm s_{k+1}$ in STA is formulated as below:

-where $\bm s_{k}$ stands for a state, corresponding to a candidate solution of an optimization problem; $\bm u_{k}$ is a function of $\bm s_{k}$ and historical states; $A_{k}$ and $B_{k}$ are state transition matrices, which together with Eq. (\ref{sta_framework}) can be considered as state transformation operators.
+where, $\bm s_{k}$ represents a state corresponding to a candidate solution of the optimization problem for the $k$th iteration; $\bm u_{k}$ can be treated either as a function of current and historical states or independently defined; $A_{k}$ and $B_{k}$, serve as state transition matrices, which, together with the update rule in Eq. (\ref{sta_framework}), constitute the core state transformation operators.